 Community Leadership / Board Service

+Sarah was selected for the 2020 Leadership North Texas class.
 Sarah is an active member of the Estate Planning Council of North Texas, the Dallas Estate Planning Council, the Dallas Council of Charitable Gift Planners and the Exit Planning Institute of North Texas.
-She is also a member of the Plano Chamber of Commerce, the Frisco Chamber of Commerce, the Community Advisory Board for the Junior League of Collin County, the Southern Task Force of the Dallas Regional Chamber of Commerce and the SMU Planned Giving Council.
+She is also a member of the Plano Chamber of Commerce, the Frisco Chamber of Commerce, the Community Advisory Board for the Junior League of Collin County, the Southern Task Force of the Dallas Regional Chamber of Commerce, the SMU Planned Giving Council and the Texas Health Presbyterian Plano Chairman’s Council, the Resource Development Committee of Philanthropy Southwest and Dallas Junior League Sustainer.

 Favorite Aspect of CFT